Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 There's a lot of new worship songs out there, but good worship music seems to be getting harder to find.
 Our viewpoint has been evolving as we have pursued our "Bad Worship Songs" series.
 We are less willing to compromise when it comes to unsingable melodies and vapid lyrics.

-The last few worship songs we reviewed are attractive, but it to us they are superficial.
+The last few worship songs we reviewed are attractive, but to us they are superficial.
 They sound good to the ear, and they sound spiritual, perhaps even powerful, but frequently there is an emptiness or a subtle miss on one or more doctrinal points.

 They aren't necessarily bad worship songs so much as they are inadequate.
 That's the issue.
 Many contemporary worship songs are inadequate.
 It seems to us that given the 2000 years of experience the church possesses, it ought to be expressing the most sublime, powerful worship ever in history.
 If we are building on what our predecessors have done, we should be going farther than they went.